Risks with epilepsy

 Talk to someone

-If you would like to contact other people who have epilepsy, there are some support groups in the UK or you can make contact through our online forum.
+If you would like to contact other people who have epilepsy, there are some support groups in the UK, call our helpline for details.

 Self management UK runs free courses in the UK for anyone living with a long term condition.
 The courses cover quality of life issues such as wellbeing, self-esteem, depression and anxiety.

 If you are concerned about anything you have read on this page, it is worth remembering that not all of the risks may apply to you.
 Risks depend on the type and number of seizures you have and how they affect you.
 There may also be things you can do to help reduce your risk.
 You could also talk to your doctor or specialist about any concerns.

 In all areas of our lives, we take risks.
 Risk is the chance of something happening such as loss or injury, and so it is often about uncertainty.
 Sometimes taking a risk can mean trying something new and challenging yourself in a positive way.
 But, risk can also mean the chance of injury, danger or damage to your health.

 Epilepsy varies greatly from person to person, so risks due to epilepsy depend on: